jwdotpark/2021_fall/practical_ds_a/scavenge_hunting.md

 > Each time we double (N) we increese the time complexity by one step, where is in an linear case algorithm like linear search, we increese one step at each step we give

 Therefore, the time complexity of the binary search algorithm is O(log<sup>2</sup>n), which is very efficient.
-The auxiliary space required by the program is O(1) for iterative implementation and O(log<sup>2</sup>n)  for recursive implementation due to call stack.
+The auxiliary space required by the program is O(1) for iterative Implementation and O(log<sup>2</sup>n)  for recursive Implementation due to call stack.

 The time complexity of Binary Search can be written as